 - Short videos of how to clean a drainage ditch (or similar)

 - Make the park more inviting – more important things that reporting dogs in park; make it fun and exciting

 - Need help for what?
 Need more members, more people involved, not just trail work, but membership drive, marketing, social director

 - Why are the trails closed?
 Educate as to why the trails are closed because people may not understand this especially given the mild winter.

 After the discussion the final piece of business was to elect next year’s board of directors.
 Our board of directors for 2016 are: Joel Blumenthal, Andy Shinn, Keith Wight, Shelley Lutz, Claus Bartenstein, and Dave Jenne.

 If you would like to help the board with any of our upcoming projects, or have some new ideas of your own, let us know about them!
-Please fill out the form below and we will be in touch soon.
+Email us at email@example.com

 If you shop online and use Amazon please consider using www.smile.amazon.com.
 Amazon will make quarterly contributions to Pine Hill Partnership if you enter us as the non-profit.